SouthernMethodistUniversity/hpc_docs/docs/quickstart.md

 #SBATCH --mem=4G
 #SBATCH -c 1

-# Wait for 100 seconds so you can check the queue using 'squeue -u $USER'
+# Wait for 100 seconds so you can check the queue using 'squeue --me'
 sleep 100

 # Print a simple message
 echo "Hello, World!"
 ```

-Save and exit Nano:
+Save and exit nano:

 ```
 Ctrl + X  →  Y  →  Enter